Frequently Asked Questions

 Further information regarding photography may be found by clicking here.

 Each student graduating in person is guaranteed two free guest tickets, but a small number of extra guest tickets may be available before the ceremonies.
 The cost of these tickets and methods of purchase can be found on our Graduand and Guest tickets page.
 However, please note that there is no guarantee that extra tickets will become available.

 If you attend your graduation ceremony, your certificate will be handed to you as you cross the stage.
-If you elect to graduate in absentia in December 2017, you will have your certificates posted to you in January 2018.
+If you elect to graduate in absentia in July 2018, you will have your certificates posted to you in early September 2018.
 Please note that documents dispatched overseas can take up to eight weeks to reach their destination.
-All documentation will be sent to the 'Graduation Correspondence Address' you enter as part of the graduation registration portal.
+All documentation will be dispatched via standard delivery to the 'Graduation Correspondence Address' you enter on the graduation registration portal.

 It is very important that you are in your seat 45 minutes before the ceremony is due to begin.
 This is to allow time for any checks to be made and for any security arrangements to be followed.